snigdhagit/snigdha/content/authors/admin/_index.md

 <br>

 My research develops statistically rigorous methods that convert exploratory and predictive machine learning (ML) algorithms into sound inferential tools.
-Equipping such algorithms with sound inference enables explainable ML that extend well beyond prediction to generate trustworthy and replicable insights for data-driven decisions.
+Equipping such algorithms with sound inference enables explainable ML that extend well beyond prediction to generate trustworthy data-driven decisions.
 <br>

 My current research is funded through grants from both the National Science Foundation and the National Institutes of Health.